LorisMarini/airflow/README.md

 ## What Airflow is not

 Depending on how data is collected before the transformation (T) step, ETL pipelines can be based on **batch** or **stream** processing.

-Airflow is a batch processing tool, it just cannot do stream processing.
-While it is possible to run batch jobs every 15 minutes, even simple aggregations over larger time windows require to write additional code and are just cumbersome.
+**Airflow is not** a stream processing tool.
+Although it is possible to run batch jobs every 15 minutes, even simple aggregations over larger time windows require to write additional code and are just cumbersome.
 If your application requires real time processing, consider using tools like [Spark Streaming](https://spark.apache.org/streaming/), [Apache Samza](http://samza.apache.org/), or [Apache Beam](https://beam.apache.org/).
 There is also a managed version of the latter in GCP, under the name of [Dataflow](https://cloud.google.com/dataflow/).
 This doc might be a good starting point.

+**Airflow is not** a language-agnostic workflow orchestration tool.
+It is written in python and most of the code you can run natively is python code.
+The bash_operator can be used to execute arbitrary code, but you still need a python environment and Airflow itself is still interpreted.
+If you need a language-agnostic tool, checkout [pachyderm](http://pachyderm.io/) and have a look at this [post](http://gopherdata.io/post/more_go_based_workflow_tools_in_bioinformatics/).

 ## DAG Orchestration